 I consumed all of the Tinky Winky thinkpieces as fast as my brain could digest them.
 Many articles would touch upon a subject I didn’t know about, so I’d search that topic up too, and before I knew it, I was looking through the blogs and personal websites of gay people and people who dressed in gender-variant ways, all of whom stoked that sense of familiarity in me that I couldn’t quite place.

 “As a Christian I feel that role modelling the gay lifestyle is damaging to the moral lives of children,” Falwell had also written in his article.
 I laughed and laughed at that.
 He’d meant it as a cautionary warning, but for preteen me, who had never before been exposed to “the gay lifestyle,” finding queered-up Tinky Winky finally made me feel like I wasn’t alone, like these weird thoughts I’d been having about gender and boys wearing tutus were somehow okay.

 I don’t think that Tinky Winky was “gay”, per se — the usage of the term “gay” to describe a boy with feminine looks/behaviors belies society’s conflation of gender expression and sexual orientation.
 The Teletubbies didn’t even have sexual organs, so they couldn’t have had sexual orientations, period.
 Plus, effeminacy does not a gay make.
 I believe that it was Tinky Winky’s lack of conformity to male gender roles that led Jerry Falwell to declare him as a bad influence on children.

 For that alone, I regard him with high praise.
 I love Tinky Winky with all of my heart.
-He taught me that boys could wear tutus, too, and if other people didn’t like it, well … that was their problem.
+He taught me that boys could wear tutus, too, and if other people don’t like it, well … that’s their problem.

-It’s a statement that I couldn’t agree with more. ♚
+It’s a statement that I can’t agree with more. ♚